Carlos Taberner: 2024-2025: First Masters clay win & ATP final, back to top 100

 Taberner dropped out of the top 400 on 18 March 2024.

 The following month, he qualified for the main draw at the 2024 Țiriac Open having entered the qualifying competition as an alternate.
 He returned to the top 205 on 19 August 2024, following a Challenger final in Cordenons, and his seventh Challenger title at the 2024 Internazionali di Tennis Città di Todi, both in Italy.
 A month later he returned to the top 200 at world No. 198 on 23 September 2024.

-Taberner won his eight Challenger at the 2025 Murcia Open and returned to the top 150 in the rankings on 31 March 2025.
+Taberner won his eighth Challenger at the 2025 Murcia Open and returned to the top 150 in the rankings on 31 March 2025.

 He qualified for the main draw at the Masters 1000, the 2025 Italian Open for the first time since 2021, and defeated Aleksandar Kovacevic.
 Following lifting the trophy at the Sassuolo Challenger, Taberner returned to the top 100 on 23 June 2025.

 At the 2025 Croatia Open Umag Taberner reached his first ATP final, upsetting top seed and defending champion Francisco Cerundolo, in a close to three and a half hours match, his first top 20 win, Jesper de Jong, and fourth seed Damir Džumhur.
 As a result he reached a new career-high in the top 85 at world No. 83 in the singles rankings on 4 August 2025.